fredgibbs/fredgibbs.github.io/courses/metaphor-of-plague/schedule.md

 23: Andrew Cunningham, “Transforming Plague,” 209-244.
 25: Elisabeth Carniel, “Plague Today,” 115–22.
 27: Daniel Antoine, “The Archaeology of ‘Plague,’” 101–14; Stephanie Haensch et al., “Distinct Clones of Yersinia Pestis Caused the Black Death,” 1-8.
-27: DUE: Essay on Historical Archeology

 # The White Plague (TB)
+30: OPTIONAL ESSAY DUE: What are the potential advantages of historical archeology compared to traditional history?
+What are the tensions between traditional history and historical archeology?
+Given how the cultural complexities and social constructions of plague, is an archelogical approach too reductive to be useful?
 30: Christian W. McMillen, “‘The Red Man and the White Plague’: Rethinking Race, Tuberculosis, and American Indians, Ca. 1890–1950,” 608–45.
 1: Nancy Owen Lewis, “High and Dry in New Mexico: Turberculosis and the Politics of Health,” 129–66.
 3: [Return of the ‘White Plague’: Fears over the Rise of ‘Incurable’ TB](http://www.cnn.com/2014/05/28/health/return-white-plague-incurable-tb/index.html).